geneseframework/genese/src/complexity/README.md

 - ***Atomic***

-Each unbreakable piece of code have a weak Complexity Index, but not null.
+Each unbreakable piece of code have a Complexity Index which is weak, but not null.
 The name of a variable or a method, a keyword like `this`, `import`, `class`, `if`, ... are trivial, but they need to be red, taken in account and memorized by the human brain.
-A long method, even when it does not pose particular problems, is more long to understand than a short one with the same "density of complexity".
+A long method, even without particular problems, is more difficult to understand than a short function having the same "density of complexity".

-That's each of these trivial or "atomic" blocks should be weighted in a specific category : the Atomic Factor Category.
+Each of these trivial nodes have a non null Complexity Index due to their existence.
+Genese Complexity uses an "atomic weight" equal to 0.1.

-Example
+- Example

 ```ts
 if (a) {  // ------------------------- + 0.2 (0.1 for the "if" and 0.1 for the "a")